top of page

 Water – there are lots of lakes and streams along the trail.
 High Moor is the only camp where water may be scarce in dry periods.
 If there has been recent rain this won't be an issue.
 I used a Sawyer filter.

 Campsites – stick to the set wooden platforms.
 If you plan your days properly this shouldn't be hard to get right.
-Always use the toilets provided, being open air they surprisingly pleasant.
+Always use the toilets provided, being open air they are surprisingly pleasant.

 Weather – you can get all seasons (snow, rain, wind, sun) year round, so be prepared for everything.
 We had three days of decent rain, which I feel was a blessing because it meant I didn't have to carry much water on those days.
 Keep an eye on the forecast and wait it out if big storms are predicted.